 • Insulation: What kind of insulation does it have?
 Goose down is often considered the top of the line with 900 fill being the most warm.
 Synthetic fill is also a great choice but can give your parka a more puffy appearance.
 Thinsulate is not as warm, but is designed to let moisture from perspiration escape.

 • Material: Is it waterproof and windproof?
 It is breathable?
-For a breathable but waterproof material, check out our FUTURELIGHT technology.
+For a breathable, water resistant material, check out our FUTURELIGHT technology.

 • Length: How far does it reach?
 Does it hit just the upper thighs allowing for more movement or does it reach the knees offering more protection?